Bone on Bone In The Knee

 - Sensation of weakness

-- Clicking, grinding, and/or popping sensations
+- Clicking, grinding, and popping sensations

 Treatments for Bone on Bone in the Knee

 Weight Loss– Excess bodyweight puts more stress on the knee and contribute to cartilage degeneration.
 In obese individuals, excessive fat cells can negative affect the body’s making of insulin which can lead to long lasting inflammation in the body, including the knee joints.
 Studies show that reducing bodyweight can decrease pain from this knee condition.
+Start off with a small goal of losing 5 to 10 pounds and then keep going.
+Even small amounts of weight loss can make a big difference in your knee.

 Non-steroidal anti-inflammatory drugs (NSAIDS)– Can be over the counter or prescribed by physician.
 Can be in tablet or topical cream forms.
 Naproxen, Diclofenac, and Ibuprofen are examples.
+Always consult with your physician before starting to take any medication.

 Injection Treatments by Physician